NiceneNerd/restbl/README.md

 # restbl

-A simple library to handle RSTB/RESTBL (resource size table) files from *The Legend of Zelda: Tears of the Kingdom.
+A simple library to handle RSTB/RESTBL (resource size table) files from *The Legend of Zelda: Tears of the Kingdom*.
 Features:
 - Quick, zero-allocation parser
 - Optional `alloc` feature to support editable table which can be serialized to binary or (with the `yaml` feature) YAML.